 Jack's Academy of Ideas

-Hello those Interested in Freedom, this is Responsibly Free Jack in Auckland, New Zealand.
+Hello to those Interested in Self-Actualization and Freedom, this is Jack in Auckland, New Zealand.

-In this Time of the Coronavirus and its enabling of the worldwide Totalitarian Takeover Attempt, I hope you are safe, but more, I hope you are free.
+In this Time of the Coronavirus and the worldwide Totalitarian Takeover Attempt, I hope you are safe, but more, I hope you are free.

 For me, to be free is to be responsible for your freedom.
 To become fully responsible for your freedom means you must be your own ultimate Authority.
 That is what I call, using Maslow’s term, “Self-Actualized”.

 This education to be Self-Actualized as Responsible Freedom is not generally taught anywhere and it does not come naturally.
 We are born to conform to the Authority of our parents which is transferred to our governments, religions, cults or other ideologies.
-Very few of us ever become our own Authority.
+Very few of us ever become our own Authority which is what I consider Self-Actualization to be.

 To disable the default setting of Obedience to Authority is why I have created this online, ongoing philosophy course.